 The two approaches are not mutually exclusive and should produce the same result.
 Thus, public organizations desiring a consistency check on facilitylevel calculations can follow both approaches and compare the results.
 Even when facilities calculate their own GHG emissions, the headquarters staff may still wish to gather activity and fuel use data to double-check calculations and explore opportunities for emissions reductions.
-These data should be available and transparent to staff at all headquarters levels.
+These data should be available

+6-10 The Public Sector Standard is a joint LMI-WRI product and transparent to staff at all headquarters levels.
 The headquarters staff should also verify that facility-reported data are based on well defined, consistent, and approved inventory boundaries, reporting periods, calculation methodologies, etc.